awa03/German-Quiz-Game/Docs/json_sets.md

 ```sh
 cd Windows/Study_Set
 ```
 Then by modifying the active_set.json you can add words and definitions to study from.
-More documentation on how to complete the json modification can be found in the documentation folder: [Modifying Json Sets](Docs/json_sets.md)
 ****
 ### What You Will See
 Once you have navigated the active set file you should see a file that contains something like this.
 The "Word" keyword represents the german word, while the "Definition" signifys the english translation.